dojo-center/dojo-center.github.io/docs/Belt-Request.md

   * Capture the draft in the pull request
 * Once you have a clear draft:
   * Review the story with 2 members of the community
-  * Engage a sensei to review, iterate and then publish to Medium, LinkedIn or aother agreed location
+  * Engage a sensei to review, iterate and then publish to Medium, LinkedIn or another agreed location
   * Engage the current Cirlce leader to bring the claim up for demo testing at the next Circle
   * The story may or may not be read, but you will be expcted to respond to principle and curriculum based queries